 Organizations

 The Organizations group is led by Estelle PELLEGRIN-BOUCHER and Julien GRANATA.
 In the Organizations research group, we focus on organizations in all their diversity (private, public, alternative), according to both intra-organizational dynamics (particularly on issues related to work, skills, and innovation) and inter-organizational dynamics (from highly localized ecosystems to global value chains).
-Beyond organizations composed of individuals, we are also interested in meta-organizations whose normative productions can shape behavior in broader institutional fields.
+Beyond organizations composed of individuals, we are also interested in meta-organizations whose normative outputs can shape behavior in broader institutional fields.

 The social and societal impact of management practices is of particular interest to the group, which focuses on the objectives of organizations and their integration into institutional and political contexts that are currently undergoing significant change.
 This echoes the desire to produce knowledge that is useful for management actors—broadly defined as including a variety of stakeholders, sometimes supporting existing systems, sometimes taking the opposite approach in favor of more innovative and unexpected management methods.